diogoaurelio/schedoscopeWiki/Command-Reference.md

 ## Schedoscope Shell

 Schedoscope can be controlled by a command line shell.
-This shell is accessible when Schedoscope is launched as a REST service via the class `org.schedoscope.scheduler.api.SchedoscopeRestService` passing it the `--shell` option.
+This shell is accessible when Schedoscope is launched as a REST service via the class `org.schedoscope.scheduler.rest.server.SchedoscopeRestService` passing it the `--shell` option.

 For example: